 While some Roma practice fortune telling, not all of us do, and it is a trade that grew out of persecution.
 Our forced-nomadism required that our ancestors to come up with work they could do anywhere, and gadje (non-Roma) believed that we had magical powers (of course we don’t) and so the tradition of fortune telling was born.
 My grandmother taught me to read fortunes and I’ve worked this trade since I was a child, and now I read as a way to help people work through their cross-roads and life-changes with the aid of symbols and metaphor.
 If this is something you would like to try, you can contact me to book an in-person or Skype session, or you can find me at Tarot Society.
 I also read at parties, festivals, and corporate events.

 If you have a studio in the NYC area and would like me to model for a class or group, feel free to contact me.
-I have also modeled for individual artists.
+I also model for individual artists.
 References available upon request.

 I’d be honored to be interviewed about my work.
 However, I get a lot of requests from well-meaning people writing Romani characters who want to interview me about my life-story in order to inform their characters, and I don’t do these kinds of interviews.
 I explain why in my essay “Esmeralda Declines an Interview,” in The Missouri Review.
 Writing well-rounded Romani characters is a great thing though, so I suggest that you read the many literary works by Romani writers to do this.
-Qristina Zavačková Cummings has a great list of Romani authors on her blog, I have a list of “20 Gypsy Women You Should Be Reading” for VIDA: Women in Literary Arts, and there are many more resources out there but that’s a start.
+I have a list of “20 Gypsy Women You Should Be Reading” for VIDA: Women in Literary Arts, and there are many more resources out there, but that’s a start.

 Photography: Top photo by Aurora Rose, Auroraandjohn.com